 Miyamoto Musashi wrote in A Book of Five Rings, The Ground Book, "If you are following the true Way and diverge a little, this will later become a large divergence."
 Ed Parker diverged a little in 1982, when he wrote that he intended to make Kenpo Karate his life's ambition when he was with Professor Chow.
 After his death that divergence became so great as to raise serious questions about the integrity of American Kenpo and the man himself.
 The fact is, when Ed Parker returned to college at Brigham Young University after being discharged from the Coast Guard in September 1954, his goal was to get a degree in sociology and work with troubled youth.
 It was only through a series of circumstances that his goal changed over the next ten years, as is presented in Four Demonstrations That Changed Kenpo

 This was a minor divergence, a slight rewrite of history and along with other misstatement's, which seemed unimportant in 1982, when Ed Parker wrote Infinite Insights into Kenpo : Mental Stimulation Delsby Publications, by 1997, those misstatement's were fueling the lies upon which American Kenpo based its knowledge and authority.
-Now, 27 years later, those misstatement's have bread a generation of deceitful and dishonest martial artists who are deluded into thinking what they believe is reality.
-A good example of this dishonesty is shown in Ed Parker's Original Kenpo Techniques, and in the origin of the Kenpo Patch.
+27 years later, those misstatement's had bread a generation of deceitful and dishonest martial artists who were deluded into thinking what they believe was reality.
+Good examples of this dishonesty are shown in Ed Parker's Original Kenpo Techniques, the creation of forms, and in the origin of the Kenpo Patch.

 The KKAA was founded in 1956 with Ed Parker and the Ed Parker's Kenpo Karate Studios as the only member.
 The KKAA emblem was a depiction of the "overhead club" technique, and this was used on all KKAA belt certificates until 1961, and on all Kyu rank certificates below brown belt from 1960 until January, 1964.